-During the Second World War, Switzerland is the neutral power whose geostrategic position is most threatened, landlocked in the heart of German Europe from November 1942.
+During the Second World War, Switzerland was the neutral power whose geostrategic position was the most threatened; it was landlocked in the heart of German Europe from November 1942.
 What were the asylum policies conducted by Switzerland with regard to persecuted Jews, from the beginning of Nazism until 1942, then from 1942 until the end of the war?
 Has Switzerland been a place of refuge?
-In the framework of this conference, historians who specialize in these questions will share with us their latest works concerning Switzerland’s attitude towards persecution and the Holocaust.
+As part of this symposium, historians specializing in these questions will share with us their latest works concerning the attitude of Switzerland towards persecutions and the Holocaust.

 German and Swiss soldiers on the German-Swiss border, 1940.
-Memorial of the Shoah/coll.
-Museum of the citadel resistance in Besançon.
+Shoah Memorial/coll.

 Presidency: